cetrespeo/ESP32-E-Paper-Weather/README.md

 Provides a rather technical but detailed info for a 48 hour forecast, loaded from https://api.darksky.net/ (must register to get api key).
 Also valid with OpenWeatherMap.
 Should remain alive for about 4 months without need to recharge.

-Works with;
+# Hardware
-- 1x Waveshare / Good Display 2.9 (BW), 4.2 (BW or BWR), 5 (BW), 7.5 (BW or BWR) or TTGO T5.
+- 1x Waveshare / Good Display 2.9 (BW), 4.2 (BW or BWR), 5 (BW), 7.5 (BW or BWR) or TTGO T5 without board.
-- 1x ESP32 (preferable Lolin32)
+- 1x DESPI-C02
+- 1x Lolin32 (or similar ESP32, please note you need free SPI and may need to adapt GPIO number)
 - 1x Li-ion 3,7V battery (preferable 4000-5000mAh)
 - (Optional) 2x1MOhm resistors for battery voltage measurement
 - (Optional) 3D printed frame (https://www.thingiverse.com/thing:3135733)
-- (Optional) temp sensor for internal Temp meassure
+- (Optional) temp sensor for internal Temp meassure DS18B20 or TMP36 both adopted

-Setup guide at the end of this document.

-Hardware

-Higly recomendable https://www.e-paper-display.com/products_detail/productId=403.html for communicating with Waveshare screens.

 Lolin32 connections from board to DESPI-C02 (or similar);
 - SPI